GavinMendelGleason/blog/entries/graphql_in_fourteen_days.md

-I'm extremely excited about this development, since it means that now TerminusDB will be available to many more languages (anything with a GraphQL client), there will be a high quality open-source method of developing with GrahpQL, and a straightforward method of exposing RDF as a GraphQL endpoint.
+I'm extremely excited about this development, since it means that now TerminusDB will be available to many more languages (anything with a GraphQL client), there will be a high quality open-source method of developing with GraphQL, and a straightforward method of exposing RDF as a GraphQL endpoint.

-It feels like a lot of unnessary frictions simply fall away, and TerminusDB seems to fit so naturally into the GraphQL environment that I'm confident it will quickly be one of the best platforms around for serving convent via GraphQL.
+It feels like a lot of unnecessary frictions simply fall away, and TerminusDB seems to fit so naturally into the GraphQL environment that I'm confident it will quickly be one of the best platforms around for serving content via GraphQL.

 ## Juniper